pgEdge/terraform-provider-pgedge/README.md

 ### Enterprise User Configuration

-Enterprise users can manage cloud accounts, SSH keys, backup stores, and advanced clusters with greater flexibility.
-Here's an enterprise setup that includes mechanisms to modify nodes, regions, networks, backup stores, and more:
+Enterprise Edition users can manage Cloud Accounts, SSH keys, Backup Stores, and Clusters.
+Here's an Enterprise Edition example that includes mechanisms to manage various aspects of these resources:

 ```hcl
 terraform {